 - Public transportation

-The equipment needed to treat these locations range from small portable units on up to truck or trailer units with onboard power generation.
+The equipment needed to treat these locations ranges from small portable units on up to truck or trailer units with onboard power generation.

 Heating Elements for Bed Bug Equipment

-Tutco-Farnam designs and builds electric heating elements used by bed bug equipment manufacturers in their high temperature products.
-We have the knowledge, experience and tooling to provide an industrial strength solution that meets your toughest project requirements.
+Tutco-Farnam designs and builds electric heating elements used by bed bug equipment manufacturers in their high-temperature products.
+We have the knowledge, experience, and tools to provide an industrial-strength solution that meets your toughest project requirements.
 Let us support your next bed bug product with rugged and reliable heating solutions from Tutco-Farnam.
 Contact us today and see what Tutco-Farnam can do for you.